 The Company produces steam and metallurgical coal from surface and deep mines for sale in utility, industrial and export markets.
 The Company operates only in the United States, with mines in the major low-sulfur coal basins.
-The Company has two reportable business segments: Eastern Operations and Western Operations.
-The Company's Eastern Operations are located in the Central Appalachian region (defined as southern West Virginia, eastern Kentucky, and Virginia) and include 15 underground mines and eight surface mines.
-The Company's Western Operations are located in Wyoming, Colorado and Utah (through the Company's equity investment in Canyon Fuel).
-Including Canyon Fuel, the Western Operations include four underground mines and three surface mines.
+The Company has three reportable business segments, which are based on the coal basins in which the Company operates.
+The Company's reportable segments are: Central Appalachia (CAPP), Powder River Basin (PRB) and Western Bituminous (WBIT).
+The Company's operations in Central Appalachia are located in southern West Virginia, eastern Kentucky, and Virginia and include 15 underground mines and eight surface mines.
+The Company's operations in the Powder River Basin are located in Wyoming and include one operating surface mine and one idle surface mine.
+The Company's Western Bituminous operations are located in Colorado, southern Wyoming and Utah (through the Company's equity investment in Canyon Fuel).
+Including Canyon Fuel, the Western Bituminous operations include four underground mines and two surface mines.